RidmiJayawardhana/RidmiJayawardhana/README.md

 ## 👨‍💻 About Me

 <p align="justify">
-Hi, My name is Ridmi Jayawardhana, a motivated computing undergraduate 🎓 at the <code> University of Sri Jayewardenepura </code> with a strong passion for <code> Business Analysis </code>.
+Hi, My name is Ridmi Jayawardhana, a motivated Information Systems undergraduate 🎓 at the <code> University of Sri Jayewardenepura </code> with a strong passion for <code> Business Analysis </code>, <code> Data Analysis </code>, <code> Project Management </code>.
 I enjoy exploring how organizations operate, understanding complex business processes, and translating intricate requirements into clear, actionable insights 💻.
 Through my academic journey, I have developed strong analytical thinking, attention to detail, and effective communication skills.
 I am driven by solving real-world business challenges and continuously learning to make meaningful contributions to projects and organizations 🧐.
 </p>